drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 **Abstract**

-A study was designed to investigate the gait parameters upon crossing a barrier and the environmental factors influencing the perceived risk of tripping.
+This study was designed to investigate the gait parameters upon crossing a barrier and environmental factors influencing the perceived risk of tripping.
 These factors included illumination and barrier conditions.
 Barrier conditions were divided into height, type, and color of the barrier.
 Illumination conditions included normal and dimmed conditions.
 Twelve male participants were recruited.
-They walked on a walkway and moving over a barrier.
+They walked on a walkway, moving over a barrier.
 They gave a subjective rating of risk of tripping (SRRT) both before and after the walk.
 A research assistant recorded a gait disturbance rating (GDR) based on his observation of the gait of